Our Journey to Net Zero

 So, is Mightybytes Net Zero?

-For these reasons, I’m hesitant to shout from the highest rooftop that we’re a Net Zero company.
-However, I’m still pretty proud of our accomplishments.
-Cheers to a zero emissions economy!
+For these reasons plus the potential damage that relying on offsets could bring to the company’s reputation, I’m hesitant to shout from the highest rooftop that we’re a Net Zero company.
+However, I’m still proud of our progress and look forward to continuing this work.
+We must reach a zero emissions economy as soon as possible!

 NOTE: Special thanks to JD Capuano, esteemed Mightybytes advisory committee member, and his students at Bard College for helping us make significant progress on our Net Zero commitment.